 The drums on “The World Is Yours” are a slowed sample of the break from The Rimshots’ “Dance Girl,” a 1974 disco track.
 The Rimshots were a one-time house band for Sylvia Robinson’s pre-Sugar Hill Records label, All Platinum Records, though they’re best known for co-writing the Soul Train theme song in 1972.
 The group were short-lived: soon after releasing their second album, they broke up.

-The distinctive piano riff that loops throughout “The World Is Yours” is built from two juxtaposed samples of Ahmad Jamal Trio’s “I Love Music.”
+The evocative piano riff that loops throughout “The World Is Yours” is built from two juxtaposed samples of Ahmad Jamal Trio’s “I Love Music.”
 The one-off trio consisted of Jamal on piano, Jamil Nasser on bass and Frank Gant on drums.
 This track was the first to sample Jamal’s track, though fellow Illmatic producer DJ Premier soon followed Pete Rock’s lead and used elements of the track on Jeru The Damaja’s 1996 cut, “Me or the Papes.”

 Nas himself interpolates the titular refrain from T La Rock & Jazzy Jay’s “It’s Yours,” a 1986 hip hop single produced by then-up and comer Rick Rubin.
 The single was the first issued with the Def Jam logo on the sleeve, and predates Russell Simmons’ involvement in the legendary label by a few months.
 “It’s Yours” has become a famous refrain in hip hop, since appearing on almost 300 separate tracks.